Where Clouds Are Made of Rock

 It's the duty of every Nepalese traveller to buy some Tibetan prayer flags that sit in a box under your bed for the next three years.
 Don't let the team down.

-We cannot guarantee this tour to depart on all dates as it is subject to Tibet permits being issued by the Chinese Government.
+We cannot guarantee this tour to depart on all dates as it is subject to Tibet permits being issued by the local government tourism authorities.

 Day 1-2 - Kathmandu